-The curam.citizenaccount.security.impl.CitizenAccountSecurity API offers a method performDefaultSecurityChecks that ensures that the user is the correct type.
-This method checks the user type, and if not acceptable, writes a message to the logs and fails the transaction.
+The curam.citizenaccount.security.impl.CitizenAccountSecurity API offers a performDefaultSecurityChecks method that ensures that the user is the correct type.
+The method checks the user type and, if it is not acceptable, writes a message to the logs and fails the transaction.

-Note: This API needs to be called in the first line of every custom facade method before any processing or further validation takes place:
+Note: You must call this API in the first line of every custom facade method before any processing or further validation takes place: